MaxTabo/PROJECT3/README.md

 ### 2-Goal.
 The Goal is to find the most suitable place to set down our company.
-For that, we need to dive into the Database and use APIs to enrich the data following the Creteria given:
+For that, we need to dive into the Database and use APIs to enrich the data following the Criteria given:

 + Designers like to go to design talks and share knowledge.
 + There must be some nearby companies that also do design.